elhamrastkhadiv/orgtransformation/retro format/wish retro.md

 ### Finding from our team:

 #### Past:
-* being part of a team, communication, purpose,clear goal was missing.
+* Being part of a team, communication, purpose,clear goal was missing.
 * There was a Silo within the team
 * Team was not happy with the quality of the code

 #### Now
 * Team is happy with team communication, team working
-* pair programming is happening
+* Pair-programming is happening
-* less silo
+* Less silo
-* less meeting
+* Less meeting
-* collaborate more with other team
+* Collaborate more with other team

-#### future
+#### Future
-* having wider impact of product decision
+* Having wider impact of product decision
 * Make other envious: Make a team which other people want to join(By being more clear on our goal and capacity and push back on things which does not make sense)
-* improve code quality
+* Improve code quality